njungenfelt/Hadoop-and-MapReduce/README.md

 # Intro to Hadoop and MapReduce (Udacity)

 This repository contains all of my code for the final project.
+All programs run on the forum dataset supplied by Udacity: [forum_data.tar.gz](http://content.udacity-data.com/course/hadoop/forum_data.tar.gz).

 ##Students and Posting Time on Forums
 Problem description: